 UPDATE: February 1, 2018 (HAPPY BIRTHDAY, MOM!)

 My Chemical Romance is gonna hate this, but I love it, and you can’t stop me.
 (That’s the whole point.)

-Written by The Late Janet Boyle’s friend Tammy, from The “Just Push Play” Tour.
+Written by The Late Janet Boyle’s friend Tammy Talpas, The Lady Nerd Stage Left on The “Just Push Play” Tour.

 One of our greatest living documentarians, Michael Moore, gave us “Capitalism: A Love Story” – a memoir of the America he grew up in, where “The Era of Big Government” was really “The Era of Big Middle Class.”
 The film was Moore’s remembrance of things past.
 Imagine an America where a (secretly Socialist?)
 Republican President governs a country with a top marginal tax rate of 90%, unions are growing in membership and strength, productivity gains produce rising incomes, rising incomes produce rising standards of living, (if all else fails) one full-time minimum wage job will at least keep your family out of poverty, and the public policy preferences of the many-in-the-middle matter in the halls of power more than the policy demands of the very-few-at-the-tippity-top.